MariazucenaCR/MariazucenaCR/README.md

     </p>
 <h1 align="center">Hi there👋 Welcome!
 I'm <a href="https://mariazucenacr.github.io/">Mariazucena</a></h1>
 <h3>About Me</h3>
 <p>I'm a Bachelor's degree in Computer Systems Engineering.I am a programmer interested in front end creation in JavaScript frameworks such as React.js, Vue.js, Nuxt.js, etc. In addition to creating websites in Wordpress and analyzing plugins in PHP.
-I continue to update myself and study the different languages ​​and AI tools.</p>
+I continue to update myself and study the different programming languages ​​and AI tools.</p>

 <h3>Contact Me</h3>